 - Involuntary mouth breathing

-- Protruding jaw
+- Protruding jaw or underbite

 - Receding lower jaw and chin

 If a child requires jaw surgery, ideally, it should wait until the child stops growing.
 That's usually age 14-16 for girls and 17-21 for boys, according to the Mayo Clinic.
 However, early detection and treatment of a child's orthodontic problems can often prevent the need for surgery altogether.

 These three health care professionals will determine if you need orthognathic surgery and develop a plan for you: your dentist, OMC, and orthodontist.

 What Does Orthognathic Surgery Involve?

 The surgery could require a commitment of one to three years before, during, and after the procedure.

 Pre-surgery: If you're not currently under the care of an orthodontist, your OMS might refer you to one.
 An orthodontist will correct your teeth misalignment (as opposed to your jaw) before and after surgery.
 If fitted for braces, you should expect to wear them for an average of 22 months.

 Surgery: Your OMC will conduct the surgery in a hospital, a specialized surgical center, or the OMC's office operating area.
 You'll be on the operating table for up to three hours under general anesthetic, which has its risks, as noted by the Mayo Clinic.